 Students gain and apply knowledge and skills to use digital systems in the process of design.
 Students complete exercises exploring digital image processing, two dimensional drawing and three dimensional modeling as means to create and communicate design ideas.
-Prerequisite: CS 131 or MIC 145 or instructor approval.
+Prerequisite: CS 131 or MIC 145.